Can you remember off-hand the colors of the Italian flag ? Think of 10 countries whose flags you know... most probably Italy is among them.

 The design of the Italian flag has undergone numerous changes throughout Italy's history.
 In fact, one could say that the chronicle of the Italian flag represents the incredible journey in history which eventually united the Italian people under one nation.

 In the late 18th century, several Italian regions adopted a tricolor flag of green, white, and red.
-The tricolor was an inspiration from the French republics located in the northern parts of Italy, which were occupied by Napoleon's army during that time.
+The tricolor was an inspiration taken from France, which at the time had control over the areas occupied by Napoleon's army in northern Italy.
 The Italian tricolor was officially adopted by the Cisalpine Republic in 1798.
 This flag was in the shape of a square, and the three colors were represented in vertical bands.

-In 1802, the Italian Republic was formed and adopted a new flag.
+In 1802, the Italian Republic (a Napoleonic state comprising of his possessions in the North of Italy, not to be mistaken with the modern Italian Republic, of course. ) was formed and adopted a new flag.
 This flag was still comprised of the same three colors, but was altered in design, although it was still in the shape of a square.
 The flag of the Italian Republic was red with a white rhombus in the center and a green square in the middle of the white.

-The Italian Republic soon became the Kingdom of Italy in 1805, when Napoleon became emperor.
+The Italian Republic of Napoleon became the Kingdom of Italy in 1805, when Napoleon became emperor.
 The flag of the Kingdom of Italy was similar to that of the Italian Republic, except that the square flag became rectangular in shape, and the eagle of Napoleon was added into the center of the former design.
-This flagged remained in use during Napoleon's rule, which lasted until 1814.
+This flag remained in use during Napoleon's rule, which lasted until 1814.

 By Elizabeth Walling